huggingface/datasets/docs/source/about_cache.rst

 When you use a non-hashable transform, 🤗 Datasets uses a random fingerprint instead and raises a warning.
 The non-hashable transform is considered different from the previous transforms.
 As a result, 🤗 Datasets will recompute all the transforms.
 Make sure your transforms are serializable with pickle or dill to avoid this!

 An example of when 🤗 Datasets recomputes everything is when caching is disabled.
-When this happens, the cache files are generated everytime and they get written to a temporary directory.
+When this happens, the cache files are generated every time and they get written to a temporary directory.
 Once your Python session ends, the cache files in the temporary directory are deleted.
 A random hash is assigned to these cache files, instead of a fingerprint.

 .. tip::